pali-english/pali-english.github.io/README.md

 it is the supreme refuge.
 By going to that refuge,
 you’re released from all suffering.

+    Etaṁ kho saraṇaṁ khemaṁ,
+        Etaṁ: this
+        kho: indeed, surely
+        saraṇaṁ: refuge
+        khemaṁ: safe, secure, a sanctuary

+    etaṁ saraṇamuttamaṁ;
+        etaṁ: this
+        saraṇamuttamaṁ: supreme refuge (saraṇa - refuge, uttama - highest, supreme)

+    etaṁ saraṇamāgamma,
+        etaṁ: this
+        saraṇamāgamma: going to refuge (saraṇa - refuge, āgamma - going to, relying on)

+    sabbadukkhā pamuccati.
+        sabbadukkhā: all suffering (sabba - all, dukkha - suffering)
+        pamuccati: is released, is freed

 Dullabho purisājañño,
 na so sabbattha jāyati;